nicolasverlhiac/geocode-csv/README.md

-# Geocode CSV using Google Maps API
+# Geocode CSV using Multiple Geocoding Providers

-This repository provides a geocoding solution for CSV files containing contact addresses using the Google Maps API.
+This repository provides a geocoding solution for CSV files containing contact addresses using multiple geocoding providers.
 Geocoding is the process of converting addresses into geographic coordinates (latitude and longitude), enabling businesses and data analysts to leverage location-based information in their applications and analyses.

-It includes a Docker image that utilizes the Google Maps library and Pandas to add latitude and longitude information to contact files.
+The geocoding script is encapsulated in a Docker image, making it easy to deploy and use.
+The script supports the following geocoding providers:

+- Google Maps
+- MapBox
+- OpenCage
+- MapTiler
+- Geoapify

 ## Features

-- Geocodes CSV files with contact addresses using the Google Maps API
+- Geocodes CSV files with contact addresses using the specified geocoding provider
 - Retrieves latitude and longitude information for each address
 - Adds latitude and longitude to a new column in the CSV file
+- Flexible configuration to choose the geocoding provider based on the API key provided
 - Useful for businesses and data analysts working with address data

 ## How to use this image